cfagot/space_survival/README.md

 The game has no dependencies other than xilem (and xilem's own dependencies), and bytemuck (for wgpu rendering).
 This is done to show how xilem can be used as a bare-bones game framework out of the box.
 If one was to develop a larger game with xilem, crates such as hecs would be used instead of the not-really-an-ecs provided by the EntityStore here, and parry would be used for collisions and the spatial database rather than the simplified implementation found here.

-Finally, note that this game currently depends on changes from https://github.com/linebender/xilem/pull/417 and a couple other changes, all captured in the render_hooks branch of my fork of xilem.
+Finally, note that this game currently depends the render_hooks branch of my fork of xilem.
 I'll update to base xilem when possible.